 Treatment for an Ischemic Stroke

-Tissue Plasminogen Activator (tPA) Injection – Considered the gold standard for ischemic stroke treatment.
-A tissue plasminogen activator injection (tPA) is given through the vein of the arm and restores blood flow by dissolving the blood clot causing an ischemic stroke.
-Ideally, this drug is given within three hours after stroke symptoms begin – in some cases 4.5 hours.
+Tissue Plasminogen Activator (tPA) Injection – Considered the gold standard for ischemic stroke treatment, a tissue plasminogen activator injection (tPA) is given through the vein of the arm and restores blood flow by dissolving the blood clot causing an ischemic stroke.
+Ideally, this post-stroke therapy drug is given within three hours after stroke symptoms begin — in some cases 4.5 hours.

 Endovascular Procedures – Depending on the severity, sometimes ischemic strokes need to be treated directly inside the blocked blood vessel.
-Recent large studies have shown that endovascular therapy can be the most effective treatment, depending on the location of the clot and other factors.
-Forms of endovascular procedures include:
+Recent large studies have shown that endovascular therapy can be the most effective stroke treatment, depending on the location of the clot and other factors.
+Doctors care for stroke patients using the following forms of endovascular procedures:

 - Catheter tPA delivery to the brain